 Building companies that are known in the Iraq oil industry were the target subjects of this study.
 For much of their time spent on green building projects, top-tier building companies were selected for this study.
 For instance, the study sought information from databases, governmental records, or industry associations, among others, that would be used to build up a comprehensive list of contractors eligible to participate in the survey [44].
 The researcher took a step forward and contacted the class-A contractors before administering questionnaires, which formed part of this approach.
 A prologue to the survey was issued to indicate the goals and objectives, importance, and potential advantages of participating.
 The study also took time to request any queries or respond to other concerns to establish rapport with potential respondents during this first call.
 The ease of distribution of the survey was simplified through means that were easy to reach and use.
 The internet survey system ensured the participants' ready accessibility.
 Only email invitations with the exclusive survey links were sent to some class - A contractors.
 The directions on how to do the survey, when to submit it, and who to ask any questions to were clearly indicated in these emails.
 To make respondents answer the survey questions without interference from other variables, a time frame that had been agreed upon in advance was established.
-The survey respondents were also asked to fill out their survey forms as quickly as possible within this period.
-The study dispatched reminder emails to non-respondents during the period of data collection, thus maximising response rates.
+The survey respondents during the period of data collection, thus maximising response rates.
 Such polite reminders encouraged non-participants to take part in the research, ensuring that the sample was of a fair size.
 Participants were assured of privacy and confidentiality to ensure ethical compliance.
 In the introduction section of the survey, its goals were stated clearly, with emphasis on how important it is for personal information to be kept private.
-Everybody
+Everybody who participated in this study gave their informed consent, meaning they were willing to participate.